Venturi Meter or Venturi Tube & Venturi Effects – Definition, Parts, Works, Calculation, Uses

 The flow rate is measured by the followings

-flow nozzle, and
+Flow nozzle, and

-Parts of Venturi Meter
+Parts of Venturi Meter or Venturi Tube

-A Venturi Meter is consisted of
+To create the venturi effects, a Venturi Meter or Venturi Tube is consisted of

 Converging part or converging cone